Click here to take a look at my Morse Code Key, Paddle and Bug Collection.

 April 12, 1914 - February 7, 1995

-When I was growing up in Greenwich, Connecticut, back in the late 60's... early 70's, I was an elementry school student at Hamilton Avenue School.
+When I was growing up in Greenwich, Connecticut, back in the 1960's... early 70's, I was an elementry school student at Hamilton Avenue School.
 Back then, I would watch Hogan's Hero's and wanted to be Sgt.
 "Kinch" Kinchlow, the P.O.W. camp radio operator.
-When I was 10 or 11, my father won an all-band receiver which I used to listen to shortwave broadcasts and even some old AM'er on 75 meters.
-That's where I first heard Chuck WA1EKV (now K1KW) and received my first SWL card.
+When I was 9 or 10, my father won an all-band receiver which I used to listen to shortwave broadcasts and even some old AM'er on 75 meters.
+That's where I first heard Chuck WA1EKV (now K1KW) and received my first SWL QSL card.
 I was obsessed with ham radio operator and wanted to be one.
-At about this time, 1972 or so, a man named John Henry Stokes, a ham who ran a two-way radio repair shop, moved his business to St. Roch's Avenue.
+My dad also had a friend George Buzel (K1LZZ) who was also a ham.
+I remember seeing his license plate with the lightning bold on it and I wanted one when I grew up.
+At about this time, 1972 or so, a man named John Henry Stokes, a ham, who ran a Motorola two-way radio repair shop, moved his business to St. Roch's Avenue.
 I passed the place every day to and from school.
 One day as I was coming home I walked in as he was moving his shop into the store front.
 I started talking to him and ended up hanging out in his shop every chance I could get.
 Mr. Stokes realized that I wanted to be a ham and that I knew nothing about electronics.
 I would ask questions and watch him do repairs for hours some days.
 Without fail, any time I had a question or didn't know how to do something, Mr. Stokes would stop what he was doing and sit down and explain it to me on my level.
-He taught me everything, including how to use a slide rule.
+He taught me everything he could, including how to use a slide rule!
 He would also tell me how it was important to be a well rounded person, and how he had many interests and hobbies.
 He was also a private pilot which I also thought was facinating too.
 When I finally passed my novice test in 1974, I told Mr. Stokes and I could tell he was proud.
 Later, at age 22, I landed my first real job with the Stamford Fire Department as an Electronic Technician taking care of two-way radios and fire alarm boxes on the streets.
 As soon as I found out that I got the job I drive to Greenwich to tell Mr. Stokes... and again, I could tell he was proud.

 We lost touch back in the 1990's or so.
 One day I wanted to get in touch with him so I did a little research and found that he had passed away just shy of his 81st birthday.
 This year he would have been 100.
 I really loved that guy, he was a great person.
 I wish I could have seen him before he passed away back in 1995.